kaidrumm/sudoku-solver/README.md

 * make
 * ./sudoku [nine strings of sudoku board input]

-My algorithm will fill in the dots and print out a completed sudoku grid. (currently no special formatting for visual effects.)
+My algorithm will fill in the dots and print out a completed sudoku grid.

 Written with help from Julia Iliuk (https://github.com/Julsy) and Lillia Gutnikova